Marital Property Agreements

 If you need help negotiating or drafting any of these agreements, call us at 262-257-9110.

-- Division of assets, including real estate, businesses, stocks, life insurance, vehicles and other valuable items
+- Division of assets, including real estate, businesses, stock, life insurance, vehicles, and other valuable items

-- Division of debts and other ongoing expenses, such as mortgages
+- Division of debts, such as mortgages or student loans

 - Preservation of gifted or inherited assets

-We serve clients across Milwaukee, Waukesha, Ozaukee, Washington, Racine County and all of Wisconsin.
+We serve clients across Milwaukee, Waukesha, Ozaukee, Washington, and Racine counties, and all of Wisconsin.